mandaltu123/graph-scholar/README_LANGGRAPH.md

 The application uses a LangGraph state machine to orchestrate a controlled Retrieval-Augmented Generation (RAG) flow.
 It takes a user question, retrieves relevant chunks from a vector store, generates a grounded answer with citations, verifies that answer, and optionally retries with stricter constraints if verification fails.

+## LangGraph Framework Used

+This project uses the **LangGraph (Python)** framework from the `langgraph` package.
+The workflow is implemented with a `StateGraph` that defines nodes, edges, and conditional transitions.

 ## High-Level Flow

 ```